Generation of Models for "Unusual" DNA and RNA:

 [2] R.A.
 Brown and D.A.
 Case.
 Second derivatives in generalized Born theory.
 J. Comput.
 Chem.
 27, 1662-1675 (2006).

-"Version 6" of NAB is our latest release, which incorporates the "low-mode" (lmod) codes from Istvan Kolossvary, and Langevin modes from Yannick Bomble.
-This is now bundled as a part of AmberTools, and the current version is 1.2.
-AmberTools (and hence, NAB) is distributed as source code under the GNU General Public License (GPL).
-It runs on Linux, Mac OSX, Windows (under cygwin), and on most flavors of UNIX.
-The code (including a Users' Manual) may be downloaded from the Amber web site.
+Our latest release incorporates the "low-mode" (lmod) codes from Istvan Kolossvary, and Langevin modes from Yannick Bomble.
+NAB is distributed as source code under the GNU General Public License (GPL).
+It runs on Linux, Mac OSX, Windows (under WSL), and on most flavors of UNIX.
+The code (including a Users' Manual) may be downloaded from: